zhiming99/rpc-frmwrk/README.md

 ---
 [`Wed Nov 14 11:24:42 CST 2018`]
 1. Local `Send/Fetch` is done.
 And now it is time to move on to the RPC module.
+For security purpose, I will add the authentication interface sometime after the RPC module works.

 [`Fri Nov  2 18:24:51 CST 2018`]
 1. This week, the `keep-alive` and `Pause/Resume` works.